AliShadman95/Startup-Without-Borders-Plugin/README.md

 <b>What needs to be done ?</b>

 Frontend:
 - General: Login with wordpress functionality.
 Web chat.
 Payment method.
+Single chapter page.
 - Shortcode: The events are missing the id of the chapters.
 - Widget: The registration form is not sending the effective email to the CEO (Need some Email Sender functionality)

 Backend:

-- Admin: The analytics,members(system that allow to send multiple emails to all the members) and settings section needs to be completed.
+- Admin: The analytics,members(system that allow to send multiple emails to all the members) and settings section that let you edit the chapter page needs to be completed.
 Missing the invoice feature.